 Counseling & Psychological Services

-The CAPS Care Matching Model is designed to identify an individualized plan to promote student autonomy and empowerment in their care.
+To do so, CAPS utilizes a Care Matching Model that is designed to identify an individualized plan to promote student autonomy and empowerment in their care.

 The options provided to students are tailored to meet their specific needs using a diversity of resources offered by the counseling center, campus partners, and community providers.